twissell/at-breakpoint/README.md

 };
 ```

-additionaly you can print a class inside all breakpoints as follows.
+additionaly you can print a class inside all breakpoints, if don't want to print a particular breakpoint add it to the excludes param as follows.

 ```
 .foo
-  +at-breakpoint('all', suffix:true)
+  +at-breakpoint('all', suffix:true, excludes: 'md')
     display: inline-block;
     vertical-align: top
 ```